vetchium/spec/vetchium.md

 |------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Admin**        | **[Full Control]** Can perform all actions: User Management (Invite, update roles, disable/re-enable users), Agency Performance (View dashboard).                                                                                                   |
 | **Recruiter**    | **[Recruitment Focus]** Can manage the full lifecycle of recruitment for assigned openings: Candidate Management (View, filter, and manage all candidates), Interviews (Schedule interviews and manage interviewers).                                               |

+## API Guidelines
+- All APIs should take JSON encoded request bodies and response bodies
+- Path parameters and URL parameters should be minimized
+- All endpoints should be protected with Authentication and Authorization checks.
+Endpoints that should not be protected (Like for example, Login, Forgot Password, etc.) need to be called out as Unprotected.
+- All top-level APIs which returns a list of items should support pagination.
+There must be support for a Limit field, an explicit mention of the Sorting Order (Ascending or Descending), Some kind of Offset field to indicate the fetching boundary.
+- All fields in the request bodies should have limits on length, validation checks
+- In case of errors, the API responses should clearly convey which of the request fields are failing or causing an error in case of HTTP 400 errors.
+The way in which the errors should be parsed to understand the cause of the error for validation failures should be standardized.